 Health care, hygiene training and supplementary food

 Personal attention, guidance and love

-And because of this, more than 1.6 million children in 26 countries are learning the skills and receiving the opportunities they need to overcome poverty!
+And because of this, nearly two million children in 25 countries are learning the skills and receiving the opportunities they need to overcome poverty!

 Does it really make a difference in children’s lives?

 You bet!
 According to independent research, Compassion kids are: